-A few months ago, I also bought a Logitech R400 wireless presenter as well as a Genius Ring Presenter to control the presentation.
+A few months ago, I also bought a Logitech R400 wireless presenter as well as a Genius Ring Presenter and an ISY Presenter to control the presentation.
 This works quite well if the document viewer is the active window.
 However, I tend to have either a script or different other things on my Laptop's window and often lose focus.
 Furthermore, the power manager is not automatically set to Presentation Mode.

 The solution is a small Python application I called lt_presentation.
 It offers the following features, but is very closely tied to my environment.
 You can, however, change a few things in the configuration file.
 The location is ~/.lt_presentation/config.ini and it will be created during the first start of the program.

 - Logitech R400 OR Genius Ring Presenter OR ISY Presenter (device name can be changed in [devices] → presenter)

 - [optional] xfce4-power-manager (can be disabled in [general] → xfce_pm_presentation_mode

 - [optional] xdg-compliant power manager, such as xfce4-power-manager (can be disabled in [general] → inhibit_xdg_pm)

 - [optional] Workrave (can be disabled in [general] → inhibit_workrave)

 - Atril (can be changed in [programs] → pdfviewer)